-A broken area of skin (ulcer) that will not heal can be a symptom of mouth cancer.
-About 80 out of 100 people (80%) with mouth cancer have this symptom.
+A broken area in the lining of the mouth (ulcer) that will not heal is a common symptom of mouth cancer.

 Pain in your mouth

-Pain or discomfort in your mouth that doesn't go away is the other most common symptom of mouth cancer.
+Pain, discomfort or swelling in your mouth that doesn't go away is the other most common symptom of mouth cancer.

-White or red patches in the mouth or throat
+Red or white patches in the mouth or throat

 - White patches are called leukoplakia.